-15 financial systems, policies and business practices that improve consistency, accessibility and accuracy of whole-of-government data, such as the Department of Premier and Cabinet's common corporate platforms project (see Section 4.1) Recommendation accepted: DPC will consider ways in which the Common Corporate Platforms project, in consultation with all departments can be specified and developed to improve the accuracy and consistency of whole of government data.
-31/03/2022 16 16 All departments regularly report and monitor their budgets and expenditure for COVID-19 initiatives (see Section 4.2).
-All departments regularly report and monitor their budgets and expenditure DPC has created specific chart of account segments (Authority, Cost Centre, and monitor their budgets and expenditure.
-COVID-19 initiatives (see Section 4.2).
-Project codes) to be used for COVID-19 specific budget and expenditure.
+31 All departments to review ways to align financial systems, policies and business practices that improve consistency, accessibility and accuracy of whole-of-government data, such as the Department of Premier and Cabinet's common corporate platforms project (see Section 4.1) Recommendation accepted: DPC will consider ways in which the Common Corporate Platforms project, in consultation with all departments can be specified and developed to improve the accuracy and consistency of whole of government data.
+31/03/2022 16 All departments regularly report and monitor their budgets and expenditure for COVID-19 initiatives (see Section 4.2).
+Recommendation accepted: DPC has created specific chart of account segments (Authority, Cost Centre, and Project codes) to be used for COVID-19 specific budget and expenditure.
 COVID-19 specific reports are included in DPC internal management reports and in DTF COVID-19 quarterly expenditure and forecasting returns.
-Completed age 5
+Completed ge 5